axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

 <h1>Explicit Alignment</h1>
  <p>As they were formalizing their company, they got the box from the company with David&rsquo; personal items.</p>
  <p>By the end of the day they had created <span class="_paradigm">rHEALTH</span>.
-And, more importantly, they had come with what Xin called their <em>Explicit Alignment</em>.
+And, more importantly, they had come with what Th&uacute;y called their <em>Explicit Alignment</em>.
 This include their intended Impact, Purpose, and Mission.
 The Impact was very important because it would tell all future members WHAT they were signing up FOR.
 The Purpose would tell them WHY they were doing it.
 The Mission was the most tentative because it will fit its shape to whatever team they assembled so what they wrote sketched out WHAT they were going to do, WHEN, and HOW.</p>
  <p>David struggled with the process, he wanted a solid Mission, a definite goal that would tell the team what to strive for.
 Everything else was bullshit.</p>
  <p class="_speakerb">I struggled with that, too.
 How will you get there if you don't know where you are going.
 That is planning 101, its justification.
 But, think about it, if our Impact is to give people the opportunity to live a healthy live, is the Mission more important than that.
 Can you really say that the goal of the Mission is more important than giving people the opportunity to live healthy lives?</p>
  <p class="_speakera">But the Mission is the first step in getting to the Impact&hellip;</p>